 The ForeSee® Web-based Software Development Kit is a collection of resources developed for our clients to implement a suite of measurement tools for desktop, mobile, and tablet websites.
 Web SDK can also be used on Feedback projects and Replay.

-Our ForeSee code has been designed with performance, security, and reliability in mind.
-Refer to this article for details.
+Our ForeSee code has been designed with performance, security, and reliability as top priorities.
+See this article for details.

-- Latest versions work correctly in supported browsers.
+- Latest versions work correctly in newer browser releases.

 - Smaller, encrypted, compressed cookie is more secure.

-There are several options available for changing the look of desktop and mobile invitations.
+There are several options available for customizing the user interface of desktop and mobile invitations.
 There is also an extension point for creating your own invitation.
 Read more about this in the Customized Invitations section.

 - URL pattern - Do not show the invitation if the URL contains '/checkout/'.